 Erin Says Sew

 Hi and welcome!
-My name is Erin and this site has been a labor of love for over two years now.
-In that time, I’ve written over 45 sewing machine reviews and a number of articles intended to help you find the best model for you.
+My name is Erin and this site has been a labor of love for over four years now.
+In that time, I’ve written over 50 sewing machine reviews and a number of articles intended to help you find the best model for you.

 I started this as a resource for beginners who have more questions than answers when they start shopping.
 My mother, an experienced sewer and crafter, said that even she had trouble trying to pick a machine for my young nieces.
 There were just so many choices and things had changed so drastically from the machine she had been using for years that it left her confused and unsure of which one she should buy.
 She knew it must be even more challenging for those just starting out.